 Why Are Firefly Guitars So Popular?

 Firefly Guitars were once widely available on Amazon, but at the time of writing, they were nowhere to be seen on the retail giant’s website.
 What made them so popular in the past was easy availability from a known and trusted source, and an almost legendary reputation for incredible quality and attention to detail at an impossibly low price.

-The guitar that got everybody’s attention was the FF338, a copy of the Gibson ES-335.
+The guitar that got everybody’s attention was the FF338, a copy of the Gibson ES-335 (at the price point of the Epiphone ES-335).
 Even the base model Gibson is priced way out of reach for the vast majority of guitarists, so when rumor spread of a sub $200 semi hollow body guitar that played well, naturally people wanted to know more.